 Why I believe the TIE card will become mandatory in Spain sooner rather than later

-At the moment, as long as a British expat resident in Spain holds a green A4 size Certificate of Residence Registration (sometimes wrongly called a Residencia Certificate) they do not have to obtain a Tarjeta de Identidad de Extranjero (TIE) biometric card.
+At the moment (December 2022), as long as a British expat resident in Spain holds a green A4 size Certificate of Residence Registration (sometimes wrongly called a Residencia Certificate) they do not have to obtain a Tarjeta de Identidad de Extranjero (TIE) biometric card.
 But how long will that situation last?
 There is a world of difference between a Certificate of Residence Registration and a Foreigners Identity Card.

 Recently Cajamar bank has started to demand evidence of a TIE card from their expat account holders in order for them to retain their account after October 2021.
 This is despite the Police and town halls telling the bank that the Certificate of Residence Registration is a valid substitute.
 Where one bank goes, others will follow.